-ASP425 American Studies Internship (8)-Integration of faith with practice in volunteer work experience in Washington, D.C., in a professional setting in student's major field of concentration.
-Minimum of 20 hours a week; additional reflective writing.
+ASP425 American Studies Internship (6)-Integration of faith with practice in volunteer work experience in Washington, D.C., in a professional setting in student's major field of concentration.
+Minimum of 20 hours a week; three reflective essays and summary paper.
 Supervised by American Studies Program staff.